murderteeth/rarity-masterwork/README.md

 **Masterwork Multitool** - This well-made item is the perfect tool for the job.
 It grants a +2 circumstance bonus on a related skill check (if any).
 Bonuses provided by multiple masterwork items used toward the same skill check do not stack.

-A codex for common tools, [codex-items-tools.sol](/contracts/codex/codex-items-tools.sol) has also been provided for future expansion.
+A codex a common tools, [codex-items-tools.sol](/contracts/codex/codex-items-tools.sol), is also available for future expansion.

 ### Crafting difficulty class